 The Grand Lakes 18-hole golf course is a top pick for adults, while the Ritz-Carlton Spa offers a variety of services to help relax and refresh.
 But best of all, there’s no need to worry about the kids while indulging!
 The hotels’ Ritz Kids program features fun-filled Orlando activities for kids ranging from nature crafts to fish feeding.

 And for those wanting to treat themselves to a night out, Grande Lakes even offers a Kids Night Out Evening Program so that kids can enjoy crafts, games and movies while parents enjoy some time to themselves!
 For families wanting to have some bonding time together, exploring the lakes themselves is always a popular pick.

 Rent a Surrey bike for two to four people and go for a ride around the lake, or rent a pedal boat and explore the area from the water itself.
 Sand volleyball, basketball and tennis courts provide great opportunities for active families to spend time together too!

 When dinnertime rolls around, the Highball & Harvest provides a family-friendly dining experience that takes the farm to table concept to a whole new level with much of its food grown right in the Grande Lakes property’s extensive garden.
 The restaurant even brews its own craft beer with local honey from Grande Lakes’ own beehives!

 Looking for other amazing Florida places to visit?
 Make sure to visit www.visitflorida.com to further explore the variety of areas and attractions that the state has to offer.
-But in Orlando, these three places really do offer something for everyone, whether you’re travelling with toddlers or teens.
+But in Orlando, these three places really do offer some Orlando activities for everyone, whether you’re travelling with toddlers or teens.